Important Information – Please Read Carefully

 On Campus – Cash, Check, Money Order Office of Registrar and Student Accounts

-By Mail – Check or Money Order Make payable to Guilford College and send to the address above If you receive financial aid funds and will receive a refund, you may also transfer an amount equal to or lesser than the amount of your refund (up to $450) by sending an email to email@example.com with your name, G number and the amount you would like transferred.
+By Mail – Check or Money Order Make payable to Guilford College and send to the address above If you receive financial aid funds and will receive a refund, you may also transfer an amount equal to or lesser than the amount of your refund (up to $450) by completing the Bookstore Credit Request Form.
+Contact email@example.com with questions about this process.

 Guilford College is required by the IRS to issue a 1098-T Form by January 31 to students with transactions during the calendar year.
-The 1098-T Form will report any eligible tuition and fees billed, and qualified scholarships and grants credited during the calendar year.
+The 1098-T Form will report the amount of qualified tuition related expenses (QTRE) paid, and qualified scholarships and grants credited during the calendar year.
 The form will be available to the student via their BannerWeb account.
 Once logged into BannerWeb, select Student Record, and then Student Tax Notification to view and print the 1098-T Form.
 Remember, Guilford College cannot offer any tax advice or assistance.
 Please direct any tax questions to the IRS at 800.829.1040 or visit irs.gov.